Group homomorphisms for groups with a GAP backend

 OUTPUT:

-an instance of the element class of self if there exists a group homomorphism mapping the generators of the domain of self to the according generators of the codomain.
-Else the method falls back to the default.
+An instance of the element class of self if there exists a group homomorphism mapping the generators of the domain of self to the according generators of the codomain.
+Otherwise, the method falls back to the default.

 EXAMPLES: